I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 This does NOT need to be scientific or drawn out, so don’t overthink this one.
 Here are a few simple ways you can get some quick feedback:

-Even if you only get a few new keyword ideas, you’ll still be in good shape because you can build on them.
+Even if you only get a few new keyword or keyword phrase ideas, you’ll still be in good shape because you can build on them.

-Pull up your top three competitors in separate browser tabs and start navigating through their content.
+Pull up your top three competitors in separate browser tabs and start navigating through their content and language.
 If you’re doing commercial keyword research, check the title tags of the pages in their main navigation.
 The keywords they’re targeting are (or at least should be) used in their title tags.

 For blog topic research, jump into their blog feed and search for related topics.
 (Or anything that catches your eye — you may find some surprisingly great ideas.)